 One of the aerobic activities that many experts have long gravitated toward is running.
-“The benefits are overwhelmingly positive in the vast majority of people who run,” says Dr. Raul Mitrani, a cardiologist with the University of Miami Health System.
+“The benefits are overwhelmingly positive in the vast majority of people who run,” says Raul Mitrani, M.D., a cardiologist with the University of Miami Health System.
 “It lowers blood pressure, lower heart rate, improves metabolism, delays diabetes, promotes weight loss, and prolongs life.
 If you could take all the benefits of running and put them in a pill, it’d be a best seller.”

 What the research shows